syafiyft/virtual-library-project/README.md

 </p>

 - After logging in, users are directed to the **Home Page**, which serves as the main dashboard.
 - The Home Page includes:
+  - The books that are currently trending.
   - **Search Bar** – Allows users to search for books by title or keyword.
   - **Navigation Bar** – Provides access to different sections of the app (Home, Books, Favourites, Profile).